Reducing the Negative Effects of Disability Benefits on Labor Force Participation - June 2018

 Jennifer Christian, MD, President and Chief Medical Officer, Webility Corporation

-Michael Greco, Administrator, Division of Vocational Rehabilitation, Wisconsin Department of Workforce Development
+Michael Greco, Administrator, Division of Vocational Rehabilitation, Wisconsin Dept. of Workforce Development

-Lea Collin-Worachek, Workforce Development Area Director, Division of Vocational Rehabilitation, Wisconsin Department of Workforce
+Lea Collin-Worachek, Workforce Development Area Director, Division of Vocational Rehabilitation, Wisconsin Dept. of Workforce Development

 Marcia Salovitz, Consultant, New York City Department of Homeless Services